 If the Title IX Coordinator determines that the allegations, if proven, would constitute any of the First-Level Offenses, the Title IX Coordinator shall prepare a complaint notification letter that contains the list of charged First Level Offenses, along with any other charged violation of misconduct under this Policy or any other College policies that may also apply to the Respondent, that shall all together be investigated by the College and may be all together adjudicated under the Title IX formal resolution process set forth in Section XII.
-The Title IX Coordinator is a student, all of the charges shall be adjudicated under the Title IX grievance process set forth in Section XII.
+The Title IX Coordinator is authorized to charge violations under alternative theories of responsibility.
+If the Respondent is a student, all of the charges shall be adjudicated under the Title IX grievance process set forth in Section XII.
 If the Respondent is a volunteer or employee of the College, the First-Level Offenses shall be adjudicated under the Title IX formal resolution process set forth in Section XII.
 As detailed further in Section XII, the hearing officer will have the authority to make a preliminary recommendation on any charged offense that is not a First-Level offense.